 While Heart offers record keeping as a service included with tuition for those who want it, if you join a charter they will be maintaining your child’s records.
-In that case, Heart will continue to provide homeschool classes but the charter would be your school of record with the state.
+In that case, Heart will continue to provide optional homeschool classes but the charter would be your school of record with the state.
 There is no tuition discount available if you choose not to use our record keeping services.

 Are there any mandatory meetings parents must attend?

 No, but we have a few that are highly encouraged!
 In late August we hold Classroom Procedures Meetings which cover specifics unique to each grade.
 Also, we ask parents to attend curriculum training or view it online for a few critical subjects.
 We also hold Orientation Meetings for parents right after the start of school.
 These training opportunities are vital to your success homeschooling through HCA.

 What is the time commitment for the home school parent?

 We tell parents to consider home schooling a part time job.
 During the three days off-campus, your job is not to monitor your child “doing their homework” but to be prepared by utilizing the teacher handbooks and reviewing the lessons for the day and teaching them to your children.
 While many students are very self-sufficient and may be able to make it through the assignments independently, teaching the lessons with parent leadership and oversight is crucial for optimum learning.

 As with all private schools in California, a credential is not a requirement to teach.
 While many of our teachers are credentialed, we hire based on both the ability to utilize curriculum and manage a classroom as well as honor our parents’ role as primary instructor and provide support for them to succeed.
 Some of our most successful teachers have backgrounds as home school parents or in the corporate world.

 I’ve heard your classes fill quickly, how do I know if there is a spot for my child?